franzparks/restaurant-reviewer/README.md

-# restaurant-reviewer
+# Restaurant Reviewer
-Restaurant Reviewer Application
+A Redux application with React and Babel support for reviewing restaurants

-React Redux
+## Nanodegree project